opencloud-eu/Roadmap/.github/ISSUE_TEMPLATE/1-roadmap-item.md

     id: description
     attributes:
       label: Description
-      description: Add a userstory and some
+      description: Add a user story and some details
-      placeholder: ## As a ..., I want to ... so that ...
+      placeholder: "## As a ..., I want to ... so that ..."
       value: "## As a ..., I want to ... so that ..."
     validations:
       required: false